 Most Americans have mortgages, car payments, student loans, credit card balances, and other types of debt.

-And these debts tend to have a common link: they end at a certain date (assuming periodic payments are made as scheduled).
+And these debts tend to have a common link: they end at a certain date.

 Because the coverage is only for a specified period of time, and statistics indicate that you’re unlikely to die during the term of your policy, it can be extremely inexpensive.

 Consider a 40 year-old male who needs a 30 year term policy to cover his mortgage and replace some of some of his salary.
 He could take out a $500,000 term policy for about $2.15 a day.